Adalab/bda-modulo-2-evaluacion-final-AndreinaTeixeira/README.md

-This document contains my answer to Adalab's Module 2 Evaluation for the Data Analytics Part-Time Bootcamp.
+This document contains my answers to Adalab's Module 2 Evaluation for the Data Analytics Part-Time Bootcamp.

 Technologies used: SQL (basic and advanced queries, subqueries, filters, etc.)